Lucie Krell

 Apply for a birth certificate at the registry office

-The birth certificate is the first official document of the child.
+The birth certificate is the child's first official document.
 It is applied for at the registry office of the city of birth.
-For the registration, the birth confirmation from the clinic or midwife as well as the identification cards of the parents are required.
+For registration, the birth confirmation from the hospital or midwife, as well as the identification documents of the parents, are required.
 If the parents are not married, the acknowledgment of paternity is also requested.

-Within the first weeks after birth, the child must be registered with a health insurance fund.
-If both parents are covered by statutory insurance, the registration usually takes place through the family insurance of one parent.
+Within the first weeks after birth, the child must be registered with a health insurance company.
+If both parents are publicly insured, the registration usually takes place through one parent's family insurance.
 If one parent has private insurance, different rules may apply.

-The child benefit is a monetary support from the government and can be applied for immediately after the birth.
-The application is submitted to the family office of the Federal Employment Agency.
+Child benefit is a financial support from the state and can be applied for immediately after the birth.
+The application is submitted to the family benefits office of the Federal Employment Agency.

 Apply for parental allowance

-The parental allowance provides financial support to parents during the parental leave.
+Parental allowance provides financial support to parents during parental leave.
 It is applied for at the responsible parental allowance office and is based on the parents' income before the birth.
 The application should be submitted as early as possible, as processing can take several weeks.

 Additional official procedures for unmarried parents